holepunchto/pear-docs/hp-docs/quick-start.md

 ### Hyperswarm's DHT: Connecting Two Peers by Key

-[Hyperswarm](building-blocks/hyperswarm.md) used to find and connect to peers who are announcing a common 'topic'.
+[Hyperswarm](building-blocks/hyperswarm.md) helps to find and connect to peers who are announcing a common 'topic'.
 The swarm topic can be anything.
 The HyperDHT uses a series of holepunching techniques to establish direct connections between peers, even if they're located on home networks with tricky NATs.

 In the HyperDHT, peers are identified by a public key, not by an IP address.
-If you know someone's public key, you can connect to them regardless of where they're located, even if they move between different networks.
+With the public key, users can connect to each other irrespective of their location, even if they move between different networks.

 > ℹ️ Hyperswarm's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
 Hyperswarm does not do any relaying by default.
+>
-For example, Keet implements its relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.
+> For example, Keet implements its relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.

-For example, use the HyperDHT to create a basic CLI chat app where a client peer connects to a server peer by public key.
+Use the HyperDHT to create a basic CLI chat app where a client peer connects to a server peer by public key.
 This example consists of two files: `client.mjs` and `server.mjs`.

 `server.mjs` will create a key pair and then start a server that will listen on the generated key pair.
 The public key is logged into the console.
 Copy it for instantiating the client.